owner,

 whether the change came from a UI toggle, a file edit, or a worker shell command:

-the source persistence path compares the canonical hash and marks the approval
+the source persistence path compares the versioned canonical hash and marks the

 Draft app-agent runs can start from the draft file so builders can test the